HechenBao/Luo-5HT-2022/In Vivo Linear Tracing/README.md

 # Linear Tracing
 This Repository contains the codes used to process and analyze in vivo linear tracing dataset.

-More detailed scripts and descriptions are in the corresponding folders.
-MATLAB and R were used for these data analysis.
+Run in R.

+1_Main_process.R  % Main script for data clearing, category definition, normalization, and data export.

+2_RandomForest-xValidation.R  % Exploratory script by using Random Forest algorithm to cross validate the sex difference of the dataset.